microsoft/SynapseML/website/docs/features/causal_inference/about.md

 Often, businesses and policymakers would like to study whether an incentive or intervention will lead to a desired outcome and by how much.
 For example, if we give customers a discount (treatment), how much more will they purchase in the future (outcome).
-Traditionally, people use correlation analysis or prediction model to understand correlated factors, but going from prediction to an impactful decision is not always straightforward as correlation does not imply causation.
-In many cases, confounding variables influence both the probability of treatment and the outcome, introducing additional non-causal correlation.
+Traditionally, people use correlation analysis or prediction model to understand correlated factors, but going from prediction to an impactful decision isn't always straightforward as correlation doesn't imply causation.
+In many cases, confounding variables influence both the probability of treatment and the outcome, introducing more non-causal correlation.

 Causal inference helps to bridge the gap between prediction and decision-making.